-A youth, age 12-17, can be sponsored for a discounted Big Game Combination license by a parent, grandparent, or sibling at least 18 years of age, who at the time of application possess a valid 2013 Nonresident Big Game, Elk or Deer Combination license or a valid 2013 Resident Deer or Elk license.
-These licenses will go on sale January 27, 2014.
+A youth, age 12-17, can be sponsored for a discounted Big Game Combination license by a parent, grandparent, or sibling at least 18 years of age, who at the time of application possess a valid 2013 Nonresident Big Game, Elk or Deer Combination license or a valid 2014 Resident Deer or Elk license.
+These licenses went go on sale January 27, 2014.

 A new law encourages nonresidents who once lived in Montana to "come home to hunt" with parents, siblings and other close family members.
 The program is aimed at continuing Montana family traditions by making an effort to bring sons and daughters and family back home during hunting season.
 A total of 500 Nonresident Big Game Combination licenses and 500 Nonresident Deer Combination licenses will be issued to nonresident adults who have completed a Montana hunter safety course prior to March 1, 2010, or have previously purchased a Montana resident hunting license and who are sponsored by a Montana resident family member.

-The deadline for 2014 General Big Game License; Elk, and Deer Combination Licenses; Landowner Sponsored Deer Combination License, and Deer and Elk Permits applications is March 15, 2014.
+The deadline for 2014 General Big Game License; Elk, and Deer Combination Licenses; Landowner Sponsored Deer Combination License, and Deer and Elk Permits applications was March 15, 2014.